anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-intro.md

 The `b` stands for byte and its because `response.data` is a 'bytes-like object'.
 Once you make more complicated pages, you can use `assertIn` to check for the specific data that you care about without worrying about the HTML tags.

 Open the `flask_tests.py` file and **write tests for your existing functions and routes** (Yes, we're breaking TDD since we already have the production code written.
 It'd be a good idea to purposefully break your production code to make sure your tests fail first.)
+Remember to call `load_data`, probably in a `setUp` method.
 You can run your tests like so:
 ```bash
 python -m unittest flask_tests.py
 ```